lhupfeldt/jenkinsflow/INSTALL.md

 Installation
 ------------

-1. Install jenkinsapi python library: pip install jenkinsapi
+1. Install jenkinsapi python library and other dependencies: pip install jenkinsapi enum34
    optional: pip install tenjin (if you want to use the template based job loader)

 2. Make jenkinsflow files (flow.py and possibly unbuffered.py) available on to your jenkins/hudson installation.